Bachelor of Arts

 Honors College Research Project

 Boise, Natalia L., "Badass Beauties: The Culture of Rebellious Femininity" (2017).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 170.

 © Copyright 2017 Natalia L. Boise